-High Ciara MHP High Ciara MHP Ownership Model: Private Ownership of Lots: 81 Activity Type: Infrastructure Redev velo oment Location: Greater MN: Manka ato (Blue Earth County) Project Funding Det Project Funding Details Funds Requested: \$196,200 Recommended Funds: \$196,200 Total Project Cost: \$218,000 Grant (Appropriations): \$196,200 Funds per Lot: \$2,422.22 Grant (HIB proceeds): n/a Project Cost per Lot: \$2,691.36 Total Leverage \$: \$21,800 Total Leverage % 10% 0% Previous MHCR Funding: \$0 MHFA Leverage: 0 Manufactured Home Park Description and Project Activities:
+High Ciara MHP

+Ownership Model: Private Ownership

+of Lots: 81

+Activity Type: Infrastructure Redev /elo oment

+Location: Greater MN: Manka Greater MN: Mankato (Blue Earth County)

+Project Funding Det ails

+Funds Requested: \$196,200 Recommended Funds: \$196,200

+Total Project Cost: \$218,000 Grant (Appropriations): \$196,200

+Funds per Lot: \$2,422.22 Grant (HIB proceeds): n/a

+Project Cost per Lot: \$2,691.36

+Total Leverage \$: \$21,800

+Total Leverage % 10% Previous MHCR Funding: \$0

+MHFA Leverage: \$0

 The High Ciara community is year-round for all tenants.
 The community is located in a portion of the city that is close to shopping and other retail outlets, making it a desirable location for tenants.
 The community has a high percentage of tenants on social security, it is close to local businesses and medical facilities.
-This allows for tenants in the community to walk or bus to local retail businesses and easily access establishments for their medical walk or bus to local retail businesses and easily access establishments for their medical needs.
+This allows for tenants in the community to walk or bus to local retail businesses and easily access establishments for their medical needs.
 There are also young families in the community.
 The owner purchased the park in 2018 and has been slowly making improvements since.